Skip to content

 • Do not insist on having the last word

-• Redirection: Acknowledge pt's frustrations; shift focus on how to solve the problem
+• Redirection: Acknowledge patient's frustrations (“OARS” as above); shift focus on how to solve the problem

-• Aligning goals: Emphasize common ground and big picture; make small concessions
+• Aligning goals: Emphasize common ground and big picture; make small concessions; what can you and the patient agree on?

 • Restraints